-We operate in various markets around the world and many different people are impacted by what we do.
-We believe in fairness, respect and diversity regardless of gender or background, and we are committed to keeping this at the heart of our culture both now and in the future.
+Our SBFE business units and supply chain stretch across a number of countries around the globe, and many different people are impacted by what we do.
+We believe in fairness, respect, and equality for all, and strive to create a more diverse and inclusive culture in our workplaces.
+We are committed to keeping this at the heart of what we do both now and in the future.
 As a business, we are committed to having a positive impact on the lives of our consumers by providing them with a responsible choice of great tasting drinks and enabling them to lead active lifestyles through our shared vision of enjoyable wellness.
 We are equally committed to fairness and respect across our work force and supply chain.
 This zest for life and passion to allow people to be the very best they can be is reflected in our values and our culture.

-In the UK, we are best known for our Lucozade, Ribena and Orangina drinks brands, but we also distribute a range of other drinks, including True Nopal and Merchant's Heart.
+In the UK, we are best known for our Lucozade, Ribena and Orangina drinks brands, but we also distribute a range of other drinks, for example, Merchant's Heart.
 Details of each of these brands are set out on the LRS website.
 For example, made from 100% British Blackcurrants, Ribena is the biggest-selling blackcurrant brand in the UK and accounts for 90% of the British blackcurrant crop.
 More details on how LRS works with blackcurrant growers around the UK is set out below.